magnatronus/flutter-swapi/README.md

-# swapi
+# flutter-swapi

-SWAPI is an iOS/Android demo Flutter project based around [SWAPI](https://swapi.co/) The Star Wars API.
+flutter-swapi is an iOS/Android demo Flutter project based around [SWAPI](https://swapi.co/) The Star Wars API.

 It uses the following Flutter Plug-ins (see pubspec.yaml) for details.